Giangiui/dagonstar/docs/documentation.md

-In `task-checkpoint.py` declare three tasks.
+In `dataflow-checkpoint.py` declare three tasks.

 1. *Pirandello*: Compiles and runs `output-random-file.c`, which produces a file with a random number.
-2. *Svevo:* An explicit checkpoint task that backs up `output-random-file.txt`, the result from `output-random-file.c` and saves it into an equivalent file.
+2. *Svevo:* An explicit checkpoint task that backs up `output-random-file.txt`, the result of `output-random-file.c` and saves it to an equivalent file.
-3. *Calvino*: Takes the result file of *Pirandello* from the *Svevo* checkpoint and processes it with *pow2.py*.
+3. *Calvino*: Takes the result file from *Pirandello* from the *Svevo* checkpoint and processes it with *pow2.py*.